dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 **Course Catalog**

-The course catalog reflects the breadth and depth of subjects in the broader academic world, and how they are taught at UCLA.
-Crucially, keywords of topics that are taught in classes can capture the differences between disciplines.
-Course descriptions also sometimes refer to pre-requisites in other departments or include classes that are cross-listed in multiple departments.
-These links provide clues into the linkages between subjects at UCLA.
+The course catalog reflects the breadth and depth of subjects in the academic world, and how they are taught at UCLA.
+Crucially, keywords of topics that are taught in classes can capture the intellectual linkages between disciplines.
+Course descriptions also sometimes refer to pre-requisites in other departments or classes that are cross-listed in multiple departments.
+These links provide clues into the organizational linkages between subjects at UCLA.

 However, course descriptions are sparsely worded and usually contain a listing of keywords rather than fully expressive sentences.
 They can limit the model from fully capturing the semantics.

 <figure>
   <img src="/img/posts/department-similarity/math-course-description.png" height="100px" width="630px" />
-  <figcaption>A succinctly worded course description</figcaption>
+  <figcaption>A typical course description</figcaption>
 </figure>

 **Departmental Objectives**